H4isan/Yuxitest/README.md

 # Yuxi Global - Angular Test

+## Dependecies
+  Angular Material --> used for table &  inputs Ng2chart --> for show doughnut charts ngular-in-memory-web-api --> simualte a local api NgxPagination --> used for genrate pagination in tables.

+for customize the view like the mock was with css

 ## 1. Introduction

 In this test you will be asked to build a set of functionalities in Angular.
 You will be provided a set of **mockups** and a **base project** we have already setup for you in this repository.